 If you pay Council Tax, and you cannot afford to make payments due to coronavirus please contact us immediately to discuss.
 We can help.

 You can also call 01708 433997.

-For working age tax payers, Council Tax Support may reduce your bill by up to 80 per cent and we have allocated emergency funding to increase Council Tax Support for low-income households.
+For working age tax payers, Council Tax Support may reduce your bill by up to 80 per cent.

 If you think it’s unlikely you will be eligible for Council Tax Support, please contact us anyway as we can still help you.